 IM QUARTIER, VOM QUARTIER, FÜRS QUARTIER

-The idea of this portrait series is to photograph the members of the collective Feuerwehr Viktoria in Bern, Switzerland, and to exhibit the work around the building to make its members more visible to the community they come from and serve.
+The idea of this portrait series was to photograph the members of the collective Feuerwehr Viktoria in Bern, Switzerland, and to exhibit the work around the building to make its members more visible to the community they come from and serve.

 The Feuerwehr Viktoria is a cooperative that administers the space of a former fire station built in the 1930s now repurposed as a community building housing over 30 projects.
 It promotes affordable residential, commercial, artistic, cultural and meeting space for its members and promotes communal, non-profit, socially mixed and ecological forms of working and living.